Aims:

 Suggested At-Home Activities:

 - Sensory Tray: Create a sensory tray filled with various materials such as rice, sand, dried beans, or fabric scraps.
-Hide small objects within the tray and have the child explore and find them using their sense of touch.
-They can try to identify the objects without looking.
+Bury small objects in the tray and let your child search for them using only their hands.
+Encourage them to feel the shapes and textures, then guess what each item is—no looking!
+It’s a fun way to sharpen their sense of touch and observation skills.

 - Object Sorting: Collect a variety of small objects with different shapes, sizes, and textures.
 Blindfold the child and provide different containers or bowls.
-The child can sort the objects solely by touch, placing them in the correct container based on their characteristics, such as smooth vs. rough or round vs. square.
+Let your child explore the objects using only their hands and sort them into containers based on how they feel.
+They can group items by texture (smooth vs. rough) or shape (round vs. square), making it a fun, hands-on learning experience!

 - Sensory Scavenger Hunt: Create a sensory scavenger hunt by providing a list of different textures, shapes, or objects for the child to find and touch around the house or in a designated area.
 They can check off or describe the sensations and properties of each item they discover.

 Remember to provide a safe and supervised environment during these activities, especially when working with small objects or unfamiliar textures.
-Adapt the activities based on the child's age and abilities for an enjoyable and educational experience.
+Modify the activities to match your child's age and skill level, ensuring they stay engaged while learning through play!